ButlerFuqua/testimony_blog/content/pages/terms.md

 This is the Terms and Conditions page.

-It's a really important page.
+It's a VERY important page.